You must get a new licence if:

 - meet the minimum eyesight requirement

-- have a valid UK passport or another form of identity
+- a valid UK passport or another form of identity

-- have your National Insurance number if known
+- your National Insurance number (if you know it)

-- provide addresses of where you have lived for the last 3 years
+- addresses of where you’ve lived over the last 3 years

 The photo for your licence

-DVLA will use the photo on your UK digital passport if you’ve had one issued since 5 October 1998.
+DVLA will use the photo on your UK digital passport.

-You’ll need to send a photo by post if DVLA can’t use your digital passport photo, or if you don’t want them to use it.
+You’ll need to send a photo by post if DVLA cannot use your digital passport photo, or if you do not want them to use it.
 At the end of your online application a form will be posted to you so you can return it with your photo.